 Two people have qualified to run for Mayor in the city of Clinton and they are incumbent Scott Burton and challenger Stephen McNally.

 Clinton School Board Chairman Tim Bible and fellow Ward 2 incumbent Curtis Isabell have both qualified to seek another term, and Ward 3 incumbent KK Webster is unopposed.

 There are also three seats on the ballot in November for Clinton City Council.
 Ward 1 incumbent E.T.
 Stamey has qualified to run for another term and faces a challenge from Ronald Young.
 Ward 2 incumbent Brian Hatmaker and Ward 3 incumbent Zach Farrar have also qualified.

-In Rocky Top, two people have qualified to run for the seat being vacated by Mayor Michael Lovely.
-They are Tim Sharp and Donald Douglas.
+In Rocky Top, three people have qualified to run for the seat being vacated by Mayor Michael Lovely.
+They are Tim Sharp, Juden Poore, and Donald Douglas.

 Incumbent Rocky Top City Council member Denise Casteel has qualified, while Brian Brown and current Mayor Mike Lovely–who is not seeking re-election to that post–have also qualified to run for seats on the Council.